-Amplify—a partnership of arts and cultural organizations at the University of Chicago including the Smart Museum, Arts + Public Life, Court Theatre, Logan Center for the Arts, and Oriental Institute—offers a variety of high-quality performance and visual arts education opportunities for teachers and their school classes.
+Amplify—a partnership of arts and cultural organizations at the University of Chicago including the Smart Museum, Arts + Public Life, Court Theatre, Institute for the Study of Ancient Cultures, and Logan Center for the Arts—offers a variety of high-quality performance and visual arts education opportunities for teachers and their school classes.

 During a multi-site field trip, students explore two different arts disciplines at Amplify institutions either over the course of a single dynamic day on the University of Chicago campus or over the course of multiple visits.
 The experiences are designed to inspire deeper levels of learning and engagement by offering students the opportunity to draw connections and explore themes across multiple art disciplines, eras, and cultures.
 Amplify organizations will engage teachers as planning partners to not only tailor their visit itinerary but also help articulate connections to curricular content and standards to increase impact on school culture.

 Offered in partnership with Sunflower Project US, this program provides an opportunity for cross-disciplinary learning.

 Geared toward elementary students, this program investigates ecological sustainability and civic activism by way of arts engagement.
 Students have an extended Museum experience, an art activity designed by teaching artists, and an opportunity to plant organic mammoth sunflowers at their school or in their neighborhood.
 Students are directly responsible for neighborhood beautification and environmental clean up efforts.

 Sitting at the extreme end of our spectrum of engagement, and representing the deepest relationship with the Museum, our Program Lab provides opportunity for experimental activities to address critical issues within school communities.